The location of Lansdowne

 The official website for Province of Nova Scotia: novascotia.ca/

 Also keep in mind that Lansdowne could have been on the original document by mistake, misspelled, the original/alternate name of a community that we've listed elsewhere or was placed in the wrong .
-Sometimes a post office or train station would have a different name than the community where it's located, so two names might be referring to the same community.
+Sometimes a post office or train station would have a different name than the community where it's located, so two names might be referring to the same community - we're working to straighten it all out.

 - Return to Citation